Rue87/RUNMAR25118_fto2502_B1_Runyararo_Marongwe_JSL04/README.md

 - Ensuring responsive interaction for all devices and screen sizes — Solved by writing flexible CSS and testing across different screen   sizes.

 ### Main Challenge (Unresolved)
-- **Issue:**In Google Chrome (particularly on mobile view), the status dropdown overlaps the input area instead of appearing below it.
+- **Issue:** In Google Chrome (particularly on mobile view), the status dropdown overlaps the input area instead of appearing below it.
 However, the same dropdown works correctly in Microsoft Edge, where it drops down as expected.

-- **Status:**This issue is currently unresolved and appears to be browser-specific.
+- **Status:** This issue is currently unresolved and appears to be browser-specific.
 Screenshots are included below for reference

-**Chrome:below**
+- **Chrome:click below**

   ![alt text](./image.png)

-**Microsoft Edge:below**
+**Microsoft Edge:click below**

   ![alt text](./image-1.png)